raamana/neuropredict/docs/examples.rst

 In addition to the figures, the data underlying the figures is also exported in the form of multiple separate ``CSV`` files to the ``exported_results`` folder under the chosen output directory.

 You can choose values for many other parameters, and specify the features in few other formats.
-For examples, when using ``pyradigm`` as in the input format and choosing ``train_perc`` to be 75% and the repeating the CV 250 times, the typical output on the command line would look something like:
+For examples, when using ``pyradigm`` as in the input format and choosing ``train_perc`` to be 75% and the repeating the CV 250 times, the typical output on the command line would look something like :

 .. parsed-literal::

-    neuropredict -y /project/*.MLDataset.pkl -m /project/meta_FourClasses.csv -o /project/predictions -t 0.75 -n 250
+    neuropredict -y /project/\*.MLDataset.pkl -m /project/meta_FourClasses.csv -o /project/predictions -t 0.75 -n 250

     Requested features for analysis:
     get_pyradigm from chebyshev.MLDataset.pkl